gcdeshpande/IndicNLP/README.md

 # IndicNLP
-Natural Language Processing on Indian Languages
+Workshop material for Natural Language Processing on Indian Languages